-The composition and level of revenues that we derive from the distribution of wealth management products are affected by the type of products we distribute.
+The composition and level of revenues that we derive from the products are affected by product type.
 The product type determines whether we can receive one-time commissions only, or both one-time commissions and recurring service fees, although average fee rates do not differ substantially across different product types.
-On most types of products we distribute, we receive one-time commissions paid by product providers or underlying corporate borrowers, calculated as a percentage of the value of the products that our clients purchase.
-In addition, on products other than fixed income products sponsored by third parties, we also receive recurring service fees where we are engaged by the product providers to provide recurring services to our clients who have purchased their products.
-We also generate revenues from other sources, primarily including (a) upfront subscription fees, management fees and exit fees, paid by fund companies for distributing mutual fund products, (b) carried interest revenues from some private equity funds previously distributed by us and funds raised and managed by us and (c) interest payment from small short-term loans.
+For wealth management products, we receive one-time commissions paid by product providers or underlying corporate borrowers, calculated as a percentage of the value of the products that our clients purchase.
+In addition, for wealth management products other than fixed income products sponsored by third parties and for most asset management products, we also receive recurring service fees or management fees where we are engaged by the product providers to provide recurring services to our clients who have purchased their products.
+We also generate revenues from other sources, primarily including (a) upfront subscription fees, management fees and exit fees, paid by fund companies for distributing mutual fund products, (b) performance-based revenues from some funds, including private equity funds and real estate funds, previously distributed by us and funds raised and managed by us and (c) service fees paid by clients for the internet finance services we provide.